SICKAG/sick_tdc-x-developers-documentation/application-examples/Flow-Based-Monitoring/README.md

 Created data source gives you many possibilities to create various dashboards and graphs in Grafana.

+#### Dashboard configuration

+Dashboard created for this demonstration purposes shows MPB sensor data and TDC-X monitoring data.

+Grafana dashboard import files are available [here](/application-examples/Flow-Based-Monitoring/src/grafana_dashboard.json).
+If you want to use them go to ```Dashboards → New → import``` then simply paste the JSON code or load the JSON file.

 ![dashboard in grafana](/application-examples/Flow-Based-Monitoring/img/grafana_dashboard.png)

-Dashboard created for this demonstration purposes, shows MPB sensor data and TDC-X monitoring data.

-Grafana dashboard import files are available [here](/application-examples/Flow-Based-Monitoring/src/grafana_dashboard.json).
-If you want to use them go to **Dashboards → New → import**, then simply paste the JSON code or load the JSON file.